The S.W.A.N. Startup! (Sacrificing Weekends And Nights)

 The S.W.A.N.
 Startup (Sacrificing Weekends And Nights) is

-a movement that is sweeping the nation! an acronym I came up with to promote some beliefs that I hope will one day become a movement that is sweeping the nation embraced by the startup community!
+a movement that is sweeping the nation! an acronym I came up with to promote some beliefs that I hope will one day be a movement that is sweeping the nation embraced by the startup community!

 The S.W.A.N.
 Startup -- Overall Goals: